Where are the Whitsundays?

 The 74 islands of the Whitsunday Island group are mostly un-inhabited National Parks.
-Less than a dozen are homes to resorts to suite all tastes.
-Amongst the islands are numerous safe anchorages for you to choose from during your cruising holiday.
+Less than a dozen are homes to resorts to suit all tastes.
+Amongst the islands are numerous safe anchorages for you to choose from during your bareboating holiday.

 Cumberland Charter Yachts was named after Cumberland Isles.
 James Cook named these islands after the Duke of Cumberland upon his discovery in 1770.
 There are several groups of islands which make up the Cumberland isles.
 The most well known is Whitsunday islands, Linderman group, Sir James Smith group and the Anchor islands group.
 These days the 74 islands are more commonly known as the "Whitsundays".